aws/amazon-documentdb-jdbc-driver/JMeter/JMeter.md

 ### Add Test Cases

 - To add a query, you need to add a new row in `Test_Plan.csv`.

-Because the Mongo BI Connector and
-  the DocumentDB driver use slightly different syntax, there are separate columns for each but the expected result is the same for both formats.
+- Populate the `query` column with the query to be executed, the `result` column with the expected result set, and the `test_name` column with a descriptive name for the query.

-- To keep results uniform between the Mongo BI connector and DocumentDB driver:
+- To keep results uniform across different data sources for easier comparisons:

     - Columns are ordered explicitly instead of using `SELECT *`  so column order is deterministic.